-{\bf Discrete \smodelnames.} Discrete \smodelnames, e.g., SpeechGPT~\cite{SpeechGPT} and ICHIGO \cite{Llama3_S} split the audio input into segments which are then converted into discrete representations as audio tokens, by employing discrete audio encoders (e.g., Hidden-unit BERT with k-means~\cite{SpeechGPT}).
+{\bf Discrete \smodelnames}, e.g., SpeechGPT~\cite{SpeechGPT} and ICHIGO \cite{Llama3_S}, split audio input into segments, which are then converted into discrete representations as audio tokens by employing discrete audio encoders (e.g., Hidden-unit BERT with k-means~\cite{SpeechGPT}).
 These discrete audio tokens expand the original text token vocabulary.
-The discrete audio tokens are concatenated with discrete text tokens for post-processing following the same way as the original text-modality LLMs, producing text and/or audio tokens (may transformed into audios).
-In short, discrete \smodelnames utilize discrete audio representations that are combined with text tokens at the tokens level for post-processing.
+Discrete audio tokens are concatenated with discrete text tokens for post-processing following the same way as original text-modality LLMs, producing text and/or audio tokens (may be transformed into audios).
+In short, discrete \smodelnames utilize discrete audio representations combined with text tokens at the token level.